dijksterhuis/octatools/README.md

 ### TODOs / Other Ideas

 #### `serde_octatrack`
-- Ser/De to Enum/String/etc types instead of u8.
+- Ser/De to Enum/String/etc types instead of u8 -- possible with `serde_repr`, but don't know if it's desirable to do this ... adds a lot of complexity for now.
 - PyO3 bindings for creating a python interface to `serde_octatrack`
 - Finish reverse engineering files
   - Banks: